AttuneIntelligence/ai-builder/README.md

     You're now ready to begin working within the interactive Docker CLI, or otherwise access Jupyter Lab at `http://localhost:8888`.

 5. _optional_ Push the Docker image to your own Github Container Registry.
-    This will require you to have a Github account and a personal access token with `read:packages` and `write:packages` permissions.
+    This will require you to have a personal access token with `read:packages` and `write:packages` permissions.
 You can create a token [here](https://github.com/settings/tokens).
 Note that you'll also need to either fork the `AI Builder` repository or create a new repository in your own account.
     ```bash
     export GITHUB_TOKEN="xxx"
     export REGISTRY_IMAGE="ghcr.io/YOUR_GITHUB_USERNAME/ai-builder"